jonlpersson/ed-latimore/site/speaking.md

   Ed Latimore is a best-selling author and keynote speaker.
 His work focuses on self-improvement, addiction, and what he learned as a professional boxer.
 hero:
-  heading: Book me as a speaker
+  heading: Book Ed Latimore, a top growth mindset speaker and presenter
-  text: >
+  text: >-
-    As a speaker, I deliver the same kind of practical and stoic perspective on life, mindset, skills, and interpersonal relations that I talk about in my writing.
+    I take my lessons from boxing, overcoming addiction, and learning physics to deliver a keynote speech that will transform your team into empathetic, authentic, top-performers.
 page_blocks:
   - _id: block_rich_text
   - _id: block_contact